Asabeneh/JavaScript-for-Everyone/readMe.md

   </html>
 ```

-### External script
+#### External script

-The external script link can be on the header or body but it is preferred to put it in the body.
+The external script link can be on the head or body but it is preferred to put it in the body.

+- External script  at the head

 ```html
 <!DOCTYPE html>
   <html>